Back to Year 9 Options

 A portfolio of coursework projects are submitted for final assessment in January of Year 11, and count for 60% of the overall GCSE grade.
 The remaining 40% of the GCSE grade is based on the exam project, which is similar to the coursework projects except that the final piece is produced under exam conditions (10 hours).

-Any role that requires you to be creative:-
+Any role that requires you to be creative:

 Fashion designer, fabric designer, pattern cutter, surface pattern designer, printmaker, costume design, artist, furniture designer, interior designer, art historian, set designer, stylist, teacher, curator, event organiser.